jeorgeiiii/mi-ai-assistant/README.md

 - **Conversational AI Core:** Powered by LangGraph and Groq's Llama 3 for stateful, low-latency conversations.

 - **Persistent Conversation Memory:** Utilizes LangGraph's checkpointer system with SQLite to remember conversations, allowing you to stop and resume your session at any time.

 - **Advanced Google Calendar Integration:**
-  + **Read Events with NLU:** Understands natural language queries for dates and ranges like "tomorrow", "next Friday", or "in the next 3 days".
+  + **Read Events:** Understands natural language queries for dates and ranges like "tomorrow" or "next Friday".

-  + **Create Events:** Schedule new appointments and meetings directly through conversation (e.g., "Add a meeting tomorrow at 2 PM for an hour").
+  + **Create Events:** Schedules new appointments, automatically checking for conflicts before adding them.

+  + **Update Events:** Modifies existing events with simple commands like "Move my meeting to 3 PM".

-  + **Delete Events:** Cancel existing appointments using natural language commands.
+  + **Delete Events:** Cancels appointments with a confirmation step to prevent accidents.

 - **General Knowledge Q&A:** Uses Tavily Search to answer questions about real-time events, facts, and general knowledge.
 - **Intelligent Tool Use:** Differentiates between chat and tasks, using tools only when necessary and asking clarifying questions for missing details.
 - **Interactive Notebook Environment:** All development and interaction happens within a single, easy-to-use `assistant.ipynb` file.

+---

+## Technologies Used

+- **Core Framework:** LangChain & LangGraph for building the stateful agent.
+- **LLM:** Llama 3, accessed via the Groq API for high-speed, low-latency responses.
+- **External Services:**
+  - **Google Calendar API:** For all calendar-related operations (create, read, update, delete).
+  - **Tavily Search API:** For real-time web search and general knowledge questions.
+- **Key Python Libraries:**
+  - `google-api-python-client` & `google-auth-oauthlib` for Google API authentication.
+  - `Pydantic` for robust data validation and modeling.
+  - `python-dotenv` for secure management of API keys.
+- **Database:** SQLite, used by LangGraph's checkpointer for persistent conversation memory.

 ---